Power Blog Homepage

 In category IV, large voltage transients are expected.
 Transients seen by category III equipment, on the other hand, are diminished due to wiring impedance and the effects of fuses and circuit breakers present in the system.

 In the case of category II, which applies to the consumer side of the fixed installation, transient voltages are lower than in category III due to the additional impedance of wiring circuits.
 Wall-plug outlets are usually regarded as category II sources, thanks to the transient suppression properties of the power distribution infrastructure within the building.
-The category II limits also apply to equipment such as light switches positioned more than 10 meters from a category III source.
+Category II limits also apply to equipment such as light switches positioned more than 10 meters from a category III source.

 Table 1 summarizes the overvoltage requirements that apply to equipment in the various categories according to the working voltage, or nominal voltage.
 Note that interpolating the nominal voltage is not allowed.
 Hence, equipment to be operated at 250 V in a category II application must be designed for overvoltage transients up to 2500 V.